This section explains terms you might have seen in other parts of this site or in communication you have received from creditors.

 - Definition: Consumer Protection Act 1997

 An updated law that made changes to the existing law to give more rights to consumers.
 It established the National Consumer Agency (NCA) to enforce this law (see Regulatory Bodies).
 The Act deals with three types of unfair commercial practices; misleading practices (dishonest or unfair, including leaving out important information), aggressive practices and prohibited practices (such as putting someone on a black list).
-See the NCA website www.nca.ie to read a guide to this act.
+See the Central Bank's website www.centralbank.ie to read a guide to this act.

 - Consumer Protection Code